Driving change and getting girls into grounds

 How did you get into the industry?

-I went to SALTEX, which is the turf management show organised by the Grounds Management Association, and there I met Jason Booth who is the chief operating officer at the GMA.
+I went to SALTEX, which is the turf management show organised by the Grounds Management Association, and there I met Jason Booth who is the Chief Operating Officer at the GMA.
 We got chatting and he introduced me to the idea of it, it was a chance meeting that has led to so many things!

 What’s your advice to those thinking about a career in grounds?